 Guinea Country Report

-Because of the presence of Al-Qaeda in the Islamic Maghreb and affiliated groups in northern Mali, much of West Africa faces increasing risks of militant attacks, including kidnapping for ransom.
-France's counter-terrorism operation in northern Mali has caused jihadists to regroup in border areas, and seek to expand recruitment and operations to neighbouring countries, underlined by attacks since 2016 in Burkina Faso and Côte d'Ivoire.
-However, Guinea borders Mali's southwestern region, which remains largely unaffected even after the August 2020 coup, and Guinea has weak links with leading target France.
-Moreover, there are no indications that indigenous Guinean religious organisations are seeking any affiliation with armed Islamist groups.
+The presence of Al-Qaeda in the Islamic Maghreb and affiliated groups in northern Mali means much of West Africa faces high risks of militant attacks, including kidnapping for ransom.
+France's counter-terrorism operation in northern Mali has caused jihadists to regroup in border areas and seek to expand recruitment and operations to neighbouring countries, notably Burkina Faso.
+However, Guinea borders Mali's southwestern region, which remains largely unaffected even after the August 2020 coup, and Guinea has weak links with leading jihadist target France.
+Moreover, there are few indications that indigenous Guinean religious organisations are seeking any affiliation with armed Islamist groups.

 Vaccinations required to enter the country